NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     Prefix for output filenames.

 -n, --max-iterations <integer (default: 10)>
     Set the maximum number of iterations.
+Normally 5-10 iterations is enough, even when convergence is not reached, as the solution usually improves quickly at first and only very fine refinements happen later.

 --reflectance-type <integer (default: 1)>
     Reflectance types: